ddmee/polling2/README.md

 # Release notes

 ## 0.4.0
+- Remove test-only dependencies from requirements to install the package.
 - No longer testing on python 2.6.
 Add support for travis testing on python 3.6 and pypy 3.5.
 - Creation of polling2, forked from polling as previous maintainer seems to be ignoring issues and pull-requests.
 - Remove ```*a, **k``` from poll signature.
 This allows Type errors to be raised if caller spells arguments into correctly, making bugs easier to find.